byzer-org/byzer-lang/docs/gitbook/en/datahouse/delta.md

 ## Support for Upsert semantic

-Delta supports Upsert operations for data, related semantic: update if exists, insert if not exists.
+Delta supports Upsert operations for data, semantic: update if exists, insert if not exists.

 We've saved several data before, now run these commands: